-The network must be open to media, youth organisations and/or other non-profit organisations that can bring added value to the partnership, whether national, regional or local.
-Proposals must explain how and under which conditions interested organisations can join the network or be involved in any other way.4

-If desired, applicants may foresee expansion within the proposed budget envelope by creating a reserve budget of up to 10%, which can be allocated during implementation after approval of the European
+The network must be open to media that can bring added value to the partnership, whether national, regional or local.
+Proposals must explain how and under which conditions interested media can join the network or be involved in any other way.
+Applicants may foresee expansion within the proposed budget envelope by creating a reserve budget of up to 10%, which can be allocated during implementation after approval of the European Commission.